toivoh/julia-pattern-dispatch/README.md

 Examples
 --------
 Pattern functions are defined using the `@pattern` macro.
-The most specific pattern that matches given arguments is invoked.
+The most specific pattern that matches the given arguments is invoked.

-Signatures can contain a mixture of variables and literals.
+Signatures can contain a mixture of variables and literals:

     load("pdispatch.jl")